-YMCA Fairthorne Group (YMCA) recognises the requirements placed upon it by the General Data Protection Regulation (GDPR) and data retention legislation to receive, record, organise, store, protect and destroy data concerning its clients, employees and volunteers.
+YMCA FG Fairthorne Group (YMCA FG) recognises the requirements placed upon it by the Data Protection Act 2018 and UK GDPR to receive, record, organise, store, protect and destroy data concerning its clients, employees and volunteers.

-The GDPR purpose is to protect an individual's rights and freedoms and to ensure that personal data is not processed without their knowledge, and, wherever possible, that it is processed with their consent.
+The purpose is to protect an individual's rights and freedoms and to ensure that personal data is not processed without their knowledge, and, wherever possible, that it is processed with their consent.

-YMCA will abide by the GDPR principles of:
+YMCA FG will abide by the data protection principles of information is: